When you purchase through links on our site, we may earn a commission. Here’s how it works.

 While any cat can develop dental disease, the Siberian is at risk.
 Be sure to have your Maine Coon Siberian blend’s teeth cleaned regularly.
 If not removed periodically, the plaque that naturally builds up on your cat’s teeth will move below the gum line and cause gingivitis.
 The cat’s immune system attacks the bacteria in the plaque, and this causes inflammation.
 Left untreated, it can develop into periodontitis.

-Once a cat develops periodontitis, she may drool, tilt her head while chewing to avoid eating on one side of her mouth, and have halitosis.
+Once a cat develops periodontitis, she may drool, tilt her head while chewing to avoid eating on one side of her mouth and have halitosis.
 Periodontitis can’t be reversed, so it is essential to keep her teeth clean before she develops any problems.
 Your veterinarian will show you how to brush your cat’s teeth with specially formulated feline toothpaste and set her up for regular cleanings.

 Maine Coons take up to three years to fully mature, but Siberian cats take up to five.
 Your mix will mature much more slowly than the typical cat, so choose a food designed for kittens and discuss with your vet how long your blend should use this formula.
 Protein and fat levels should support slow, steady growth.
 Kittens need a specific calcium-phosphorus ratio for proper bone development.
 Look for a recipe with .8 to 1.6% calcium on a dry matter basis.
 Wet cat food contains more moisture than kibble; if your cat is prone to urinary tract infections, this additional moisture can help reduce the frequency of her infections.
 Your Maine Coon Siberian mix will probably enjoy playing in the water.
 She prefers fresh running water and may try to drink directly from the spigot.
 She’ll appreciate a fountain drinker.

 Any cat food you choose should be AAFCO certified as a complete and balanced diet for your feline.
 In the wild, animal meat comprises the most significant part of the feline diet.
 Their diet should reflect what they evolved to eat.
 They consumed high amounts of protein, moderate amounts of fat, and a minimal amount of carbohydrates.
 Their prey provided adequate vitamins and minerals.
 Regardless of which type of food you choose, read the label.
 Look for meat, meat by-products, or seafood among the first few ingredients.
 These ingredients suggest the food contains enough animal-source ingredients to supply essential amino acids and fatty acids without additional supplements.
-For cats prone to urinary tract issues, a low magnesium wet food may be worth the extra expense.
+For cats prone to urinary tract issues, a low-magnesium wet food or fresh food may be worth the extra expense.

 Breeders & Kitten Costs